-The power of medicinal marijuana to treat a huge variety of symptoms and diseases is becoming more and more accepted.
+The power of medicinal cannabis to treat a huge variety of symptoms and diseases is becoming more and more accepted.
 And while many of us accept that cannabis has the power to deal with things such as inflammation, pain and muscle spasticity (just to name a few), there are few who understand how this all plays a role in treating specific medical conditions.

 While the use of medicinal cannabis doesn’t necessarily cure Crohn’s Disease, it treats symptoms such as inflammation, which is one of the main causes of discomfort.
-Modern science is only just catching up to the ways that medical marijuana can help because of how understudied it has been.
+Modern science is only just catching up to the ways that medical cannabis can help because of how understudied it has been.

 For many patients with Crohn’s, it can take years to find an appropriate treatment.
 It can be an extremely debilitating disease with a lot of discomfort.
 And as far as modern science knows, there are only certain ways of managing symptoms with prescription medication, but none that give long term relief.

 Medical cannabis gives some sufferers of Crohn’s a way to manage symptoms without having to go through the conventional medical treatment, which can often end in unwanted side effects.
 This article is an in-depth look at Crohn’s disease, its causes, its symptoms and the potential for therapeutic cannabis to be an answer.

 We know very little about Crohn’s and what causes it.
 We observe that it is a disease that attacks the bowels and the gastrointestinal tract, causing inflammation.
 This means it can affect a person in their intestines, their stomach or even up to their throat.
 Most sufferers of Crohn’s experience their discomfort in the colon or in the very last part of the small intestine.
 It is kind of like always having irritable bowel syndrome.